Braniff (1983–1990): Braniff ownership change

 In June 1988, Braniff was purchased from Dalfort Corporation via a stock purchase agreement by BIA-COR Holdings, Inc., with Braniff becoming a subsidiary of BIA-COR Holdings, and BIA Acquisitions, Inc., a wholly owned subsidiary of BIA-COR.
-BIA-COR purchased a sufficient amount of Braniff stock to gain voting control over the airline.
-A merger agreement was executed to merge Braniff with BIA Acquisitions.
-The merger of BIA and Braniff was completed on October 24, 1988, with all assets of BIA being transferred to Braniff.
-BIA-COR Holdings, formed by the Paine Weber Group who provided a bridge loan for the Braniff acquisition, was headed by financier Jeffrey Chodorow, chairman and chief executive officer of Coregroup, an investor company based in Philadelphia.
-New York real estate developer Arthur G. Cohen, was also a major principal of BIA-COR Holdings, Inc.
+BIA-COR purchased a sufficient amount of Braniff stock to gain voting control over the airline and a merger agreement was executed.
+The merger of BIA Acquisitions and Braniff was completed on October 24, 1988, with all assets of BIA being transferred to Braniff.
+BIA-COR Holdings, formed by the Paine Webber which provided a bridge loan for the Braniff acquisition, was headed by financier Jeffrey Chodorow, chairman and chief executive officer of Coregroup, a Philadelphia investor company.
+New York City real estate developer Arthur G. Cohen was also a major principal of BIA-COR Holdings, Inc.

 A new senior management team, from Piedmont Airlines, was installed that included William G. McGee as chairman, president, and chief executive officer, W. Howard MacKinnon, executive vice president and chief financial officer, and Richard L. James, executive vice president – planning.
-At the time of the BIA-COR acquisition of Braniff, it was the 13th largest airline in the United States in terms of Revenue Passenger Miles flown system wide.
+At the time of the BIA-COR acquisition of Braniff, it was the 13th largest airline in the United States in terms of revenue passenger miles flown system-wide.
 As of April 15, 1989, the carrier served 39 destinations in the United States as well as Nassau, Bahamas.
 Braniff operated 24 Boeing 727-200s, 15 Boeing 737-200s and 18 BAC One-Elevens.
 Twenty Boeing 727s were leased from the BRNF Liquidating Trust as a result of the original December 15, 1983, lease agreement and the remaining four were leased from outside lessors.
 Ten Boeing 737s were leased from Polaris and the remaining four were subleased from American Airlines via Core Holdings, a wholly owned subsidiary of BIA-COR Holdings.
 All eighteen BAC One-Eleven twinjets were leased from outside leasing entities.